Well no, we don’t.

 Scrivener is particularly useful for self-publishers as you can choose the output.

 For example, you can choose to output in the correct format for publishing to Kindle or any of the other online outlets.

 NOTES AND RESEARCH

-In addition I have Evernote notebooks for each of my websites and I find it is a great way for keeping track of my posts and pages, as well as for being a great tool in planning for future posts.
+In addition, I have Evernote notebooks for each of my websites and I find it is a great way for keeping track of my posts and pages, as well as for being a great planning tool for future posts.

 There is a free version available which is great but if you want to avail of enhanced facilities you can upgrade to their premium version.

 P.S.
 In the interests of transparency please note that some of the links on my favourite writer’s resources page are affiliate links.
 This does not cost you anything and I will earn a small commission if you decide to purchase using one of these links.